Course Content and Outcome Guide for AVS 115

 - Special Fee:

 Course DescriptionCovers the operation of helicopters.
 Explores fundamentals of flight, emergency procedures, air traffic control and operational procedures.
-Includes preparation for the FAA Private Pilot Rotocraft Helicopter practical test.
-Flight training fees apply and cover a specific amount of training; please see the Course Curriculum and Outcome Guide for detailed information.
-Coreq: AVS 107 and AVS 110.
-Prerequisite: Placement into MTH 65 and WR 121.
+Provides the flight and ground instruction required to qualify to take the FAA Private Pilot Rotorcraft Helicopter knowledge and practical tests.
+Flight training fees apply and cover a specific amount of training; Additional funds may be required.

 Addendum to Course Description